insorker/yori-vue/README.md

 ## Usage

-Copy and rename the folder 'demo-docs' to 'docs' and perform all configurations here.
+Configure and create content in the 'docs' folder.

 Run `npm run dev` to test.